- File

 An Interface defines a set of method signatures for other types to implement, achieving polymorphism (flexibility).
 An interface value can hold any concrete type value as long as that concrete type implements those methods.

-Calling a method on an interface value effectively executes the same-named method of its concrete type value.
 If the interface value's data pointer is nil, calling the method will result in a nil pointer dereference runtime error.
 Therefore, it's a good practice to write code to gracefully handle nil receiver method call.

 type I interface {